jaanga/cookbook/rubiks-cube/readme.md

 [Web page view]( http://jaanga.github.io/cookbook/rubiks-cube/rubiks-cube-r2.html "View as live web page" ) &mdash; [Source code view]( https://github.com/jaanga/cookbook/tree/gh-pages/rubiks-cube/rubiks-cube-r2.html "View as source code" )

 Cubelets are manipulatd directly by changing orientation and position simultaneously.
 Rotations are handled with the `applyMatrix` method of `Object3D` rather than altering Euler angles.
-This ensures that the rotations are always with respect to world axes, not the internal axes of the cubelets.
+This ensures that rotations are always with respect to world axes, not the internal axes of cubelets.
 Positions are updated with vector addition.
 This is a simpler method for manipulating objects both conceptually and codewise.